Ultimate-Uno/rules/README.md

 * Draw 2 - When player (a) plays this card, the next player (b) must draw 2 additional cards and forfeit their turn.
 This card may only be played on a matching color or on another Draw 2 card.
 This card may also be played if you choose to stack (see STACKING below)

-(STACKING) - If player (b) has a Draw 2, they may choose to play it and make the next player (c) draw 2 additional cards PLUS the previous number that player (b) had to draw.
+(STACKING) - If player (b) has a Draw card, they may choose to play it and make the next player (c) draw the additional cards PLUS the previous number that player (b) had to draw.
 The amount of cards a player needs to draw will increase by 2 for every turn that a player places a Draw 2.
-If the last player does not have a Draw 2, they must draw the total of all the Draw 2s played when stacking, ending the chain.
+If the last player does not have a Draw 2, they must draw the total of all the Draw cards played when stacking, ending the chain.

 * Reverse Card - This card reverses the direction of play.
 Clockwise turns into counter-clockwise and vice versa.
 This card may only be played on a matching color or on another reverse card.